mexca/mexca/docs/docker.rst

 Building an Image
 -----------------

-The images of the containers can be build from Dockerfiles in the GitHub repository:
+The images of the containers can be built from Dockerfiles in the GitHub repository:

 .. code-block:: console